top of page

 • 6 min read

-It affects how you are taxed, how much paperwork you deal with, what happens if the business gets into trouble, and how easy it is to grow later.
+Choosing a business structure is one of the first big decisions I made as a business owner.
+It can affect much more than I expected.
+It impacts how I am taxed, the amount of paperwork I handle, what happens if my business encounters trouble, and how easy it is to grow later.
 In Australia, two of the most common options are operating as a sole trader or through a company.

 If you want tailored guidance for your own situation, our Business Structure Advice Sydney page explains how Adenix helps business owners choose the right setup.

-What is a sole trader?
+What is a Sole Trader?

-The Australian Government explains this clearly in its guide the Difference between a sole trader and a company.
+The Australian Government explains this clearly in its guide, the Difference between a sole trader and a company.

 For many people starting out, this is the most straightforward option.
 It is common for freelancers, consultants, tradies, solo service providers, and people testing a business idea before growing further.

-What is a company?
+What is a Company?

-If you want the official definition, see this article Choose your business structure.
+If you want the official definition, see this article: Choose your business structure.

 This structure is often chosen by business owners who want more separation between personal and business risk, plan to grow, or want a structure that may be more suitable for adding shareholders or building a larger operation.